Iran prison fire death toll rises to 8 inmates killed | Law-Order

 - United Arab Emirates

+Details still remain scarce over the fire at Evin prison, which broke out on Saturday night as nationwide anti-government protests triggered by the death of a young woman in police custody entered a fifth week.

-The judiciary's Mizan news agency offered the new toll, saying the prisoners had succumbed to their injuries from the incident on Saturday night.
+The judiciary's Mizan news agency offered the new toll, saying the prisoners had succumbed to their injuries on Sunday from the incident.

 It said all those dead had been held on theft charges.